henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 Depending on this "lifetime of state", data has to be transported over the wire, or not.
-E.g. information that does not change due to a reboot typically has to be transported only once between the Attestor and the Verifier.
+E.g. information that does not change due to a reboot typically has to be transported only once between the Attester and the Verifier.

 There are three kinds of events that require a renewed attestation:

-* The Attestor completes a boot-cycle
+* The Attester completes a boot-cycle
 * A relevant PCR changes
 * Too much time has passed since the last attestation statement